joecockman/The_Unknown_Lands/README.md

     print("What I'm most interested in is the rocks though.
 There are some really cool rocks around if you look hard enough.") print("You haven't seen any around have you?
 I'd be willing to trade for them.") while True:
         choice = input("Trade with the knight?
-Or decline offer?") if choice == "trade":
+Or decline offer? ") if choice == "trade":
             choice_sound.play()
             knight_trade_scene()